 In her spare time, Gillian is often painting or cycling through the river valley.
 She loves museums, the Edmonton Symphony Orchestra, and scouring the archives for historical photos of our amazing city.

 Liz joined Pilgrims Hospice in the fall of 2014, with a diverse background in community work, office administration and volunteer fundraising.
-The position brings together her passion for hospice care and raising funds within the non-profit sector.
+She brings together her passion for hospice care and raising funds within the non-profit sector in her coordination of grant applications for Pilgrims.

-As writer and editor for the monthly e-newsletter and other communications, Liz is inspired by the stories of clients positively impacted by the end of life or bereavement care they receive through Pilgrims Hospice.
+Liz is inspired by the stories of clients positively impacted by the end of life or bereavement care they receive through Pilgrims Hospice Society services.

 In her spare time, Liz enjoys good movies, singing, walking in nature with her husband, sitting round a campfire with friends, and snuggling with her adorable cat, Gracie.